openmrs/openmrs-contrib-rest-api-docs/source/includes/User/role.md

 ## Delete a role

 * Delete a role by its UUID.
-Returns a `404 Not Found` status if the role not exists.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+Returns a `404 Not Found` status if the role does not exist.
+If the user is not logged in to perform this action, a `401 Unauthorized` status is returned.

     ### Query Parameters